Mengu Suokhrie

-Menguse-ü Süokhrie (born 16 September 1987), better known by her stage name Mengu Süokhrie, is an Indian Naga language singer-songwriter and actress from Nagaland.
+Menguse-ü Süokhrie (born 16 September 1987), better known by her stage name Mengu Suokhrie, is an Indian Naga language singer-songwriter and actress from Nagaland.
 She came into prominence with her debut album Love Is All We Need.
 She is also well known in Nagaland for starring in the 2017 film Nana: A Tale of Us which was a commercial success in the state.

 Early life

-Mengu Süokhrie was born on 16 September 1987, in Kohima, Nagaland to an Angami Naga family of the Lhise-mia Thinuo (L-Khel) of Kohima Village.
+Menguse-ü Süokhrie was born on 16 September 1987, in Kohima, Nagaland to an Angami Naga family of the Lhise-mia Thinuo (L-Khel) of Kohima Village.

 Suokhrie had vocal lessons on Classical and Contemporary music.
 She attended Ministers' Hill Baptist Higher Secondary School in Kohima, Nagaland from 2004 to 2006.
 She did her graduation from Baptist College, Kohima.

 Career

-In 2017, Süokhrie starred in the Nagamese film Nana: A Tale of Us.
+In 2017, Suokhrie starred in the Nagamese film Nana: A Tale of Us.
 The film was directed by Tiakümzük Aier and produced by Aoyimti Youth Ministry.
 In the film, Suokhrie plays the role of Ano.
 The film was a success in Nagaland.